gap-system/gap-distribution/README.md

-This is the repository for various tools needed for GAP releases (scripts for regression tests, release wrapping, managing package updates, creating alternative distributions, etc.) and for various developers' documentation.
+This is the repository for various tools needed for GAP releases (scripts for regression tests, release wrapping, managing package updates, creating alternative distributions, etc.) and for some developers' documentation.

-It contains:
-* `doc/dev` : GAP development manual (see README.md there)